 The COVID pandemic has given the world a pause as we face the biological response to an ecological crisis.
-The crises exacerbated by the frenetic pace of the world with unfettered consumerism and economic growth has given us time to reflect on the merits of the globalized neoliberal world.
-The modern techno industrial complex has created a “material” human being separated from the spiritual nature of the human.
+The crises exacerbated by the frenetic pace of the world with unfettered consumerism and economic growth have given us time to reflect on the merits of the globalized neoliberal world.
+The modern techno-industrial complex has created a “material” human being separated from the spiritual nature of the human.
 This is not sustainable.

-This calls for a different kind of leadership - to move away from the self centered, competitive, individualistic narrative to a more gracious, generous, open-hearted, communal leadership which exemplifies fair-play.
+This calls for a different kind of leadership – to move away from the self-centered, competitive, individualistic narrative to a more gracious, generous, open-hearted, communal leadership that exemplifies fair play.

-The new leader finds a balance between purely results based objective orientation at any cost with a more holistic systems-based approach which considers externalities that impact people and the environment.
-This is ‘power of balance’ and in the organizational world – business, government, or politics – leaders finding balance between their positional and personal power.
+The new leader finds a balance between pure results-based objective orientation at any cost with a more holistic systems-based approach that considers externalities that impact people and the environment.
+This is ‘power of balance’ and in the organizational world – business, government, or politics – leaders finding a balance between their positional and personal power.

 Here, I dare to attach the word spirituality to leadership.